-- Carry your own stainless steel straw – you can purchase from our online store.
+- Carry your own stainless steel straw.
+You can purchase these from our online store.

-- Use an elegant glass straw in one of many sizes and designs.
-We love Simply Straws and Glass Dharma.
+- Use an elegant glass straw in many sizes and designs.
+We also love glass straws from Simply Straws and Glass Dharma.

 4. To Go Cups

-Bring your own ceramic or stainless steel mug.
+Bring your own stainless steel or ceramic mug.
 Carry one in your car.
 Some coffee shops will even reward your thoughtfulness with a small discount on coffee or tea.
-Coffee and tea tastes better in ceramic, anyway.
-And remember that the cardboard cups often have a plastic lining, so in effect they are plastic.
-And all have the plastic lid, which is a major contributor to plastic pollution.
+Hot drinks always taste better in durable ceramic, anyway!
+Like milk cartons, those cardboard cups often have a plastic lining, so in effect they are plastic.
+All to-go cups have that plastic lid, a major contributor to plastic pollution.

 5. To Go Food Containers

-Whether you prepare school lunch, order takeout or go out to eat, take along your own reusable containers for sandwiches, snacks, and lefovers.
+Whether you prepare school lunch, order takeout, or go out to eat, take along your own reusable containers for sandwiches, snacks, and lefovers.
 Some of the sites where you can purchase one:

 6. To Go Utensils

 Bring along your own lightweight bamboo utensil set.
 They’re much sturdier, cleaner, and better for you than plastic knives and forks!
 Add a stainless steel straw, and you’re all set!
 This handy carrying case can travel with you in the car, on the airplane, or wherever you go.
 You can purchase beautiful sets at our online store.

-Rather than buy plastic disposable lighters, consider investing in a refillable multi-use lighters.
-The oceans of the world and the albatross chicks who are fed these from out in the middle of the Pacific Ocean will thank you, as will all those birds and marine life who mistake their bright colors for food.
-Disposable plastic lighters are one of the most common items found in the Great Pacific Garbage Patch trash analysis.
-They are found in most beach cleanups too.
+Rather than buy plastic disposable lighters, consider investing in a refillable multi-use lighter.
+The oceans of the world will thank you, as will all those birds and marine life who mistake their bright colors for food.
+Disposable plastic lighters are one of the most common items found in the Great Pacific Garbage Patch trash analyses.

 8. Milk or Juice

 9. Choose Paper to Wrap

-Wax paper is an excellent substitute to the ubiquitous stretch plastic we have been told is essential for cooking and preserving foods.
+Wax paper is an excellent substitute to the ubiquitous stretch plastic wrap we have been told is essential for cooking and preserving foods.
 Choose wax paper to wrap sandwiches, place on top of foods warmed up in the microwave, or when storing food in the fridge.
-Yes, it does not stick to foods like plastic – that’s exactly what’s good about it!
+Yes, it doesn’t stick to foods like the plastic wrap does – but that’s exactly what’s good about it!